SoftwareCornwall/m2m-teams-october-2018-liskeard/README.md

 # Mission to Mars: October 2018 - Liskeard
 Code created by the three teams at the Autumn 2018 outing for the Mission to Mars program, hosted at the RIO office in Liskeard.
-Students were given support from a team of mentors from local education and businesses to complete the provided manoeuvrability challenges.
+Students were given the support of a team of mentors from local education and businesses and tasked to complete the provided manoeuvrability challenges.

 ## Results
 The challenges come with a Core Coin reward, with the prizes being totted up via